techidaily/site-ios-unlock/source/_posts/in-2024-how-to-make-the-most-of-your-iphone-8-plus-lock-screen-with-notifications-by-drfone-ios.md

 ![click erase iphone](https://images.wondershare.com/drfone/article/2017/10/15090391641568.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/td3ojuzhloY?si=N_maQNiJWrJp7XZl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Note:** Now, your device will reboot without a passcode.
 It has a strategy to [restore your data](https://drfone.wondershare.com/restore-iphone/restore-iphone-from-backup.html) and reboot into a new iPhone, thus going for a secret passcode to unlock any iPhone.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Xa2_mFu-obA?si=_xDGF1pv-dnuaDOr&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 7: How to Unlock iPhone Without a Passcode With the Finder or iTunes?